Esther M. Conwell: Early life and education

 Esther Marley Conwell grew up in New York City, the oldest of three daughters of immigrant parents.
 Education was important in her family.
 Conwell took biology and physics, but not chemistry, in high school.
+Her attraction to the innate order of physics, and her distaste for lab work, eventually led her to theoretical physics.

 Conwell obtained a physics B.A. from Brooklyn College in 1942, Phi Beta Kappa.
 A professor there, Professor Kurrelmeyer, suggested that she apply to graduate school.
 She attended the University of Rochester and completed a M.S. in physics in 1945 with Victor Weisskopf.
 Conwell collaborated with Karl Lark-Horovitz and Vivian Johnson at Purdue University on electron scattering by impurities in germanium.
 Her masters was initially classified then finally declassified in 1945 and subsequently her M.S. was awarded in which she determined the Conwell-Weisskopf theory.
 This theory is one of the fundamental properties for semiconductor physics and a prerequisite for modern electronics.

 Career

-After her first year of graduate school, Conwell was employed by Western Electric as an assistant engineer.
-At the time, payroll did not have a job title code for female assistant engineers so her title was changed to engineers assistant and her pay reduced to fit an existing code.
+After her first year of graduate school, Conwell was employed by Western Electric as an assistant engineer*.

 Conwell received her physics Ph.D. from the University of Chicago under the advisement of Nobel Laureate Subrahmanyan Chandrasekhar at Yerkes Observatory.
 She was a teaching assistant at Chicago and graded the work of Nobel Laureates such as Chen-Ning Yang and Owen Chamberlain.

 She was an instructor in physics at Brooklyn College (1946–1951).
 She returned to Chicago for her orals and earned her Ph.D. in 1948.

 She took a leave of absence from Brooklyn College and worked for a year as a researcher at Bell Laboratories (1951–1952) where she worked with William Shockley.
 While there, she became familiar with hot electrons, a field in which she would work for many years.
 She wrote a review paper on the properties of transistors which became many people’s introduction to semiconductors.
 The paper also led to her being an expert on the complexity of electronics and holes in semiconductors.